Coat of arms of Curaçao

+The coat of arms of Curaçao is the national symbol of Curaçao.
+Adopted on 24 July 1964, it consists of a divided shield with a crown.
+The coat of arms was set to be replaced by a national emblem following a design competition in 2022.
+However, the adoption of the emblem was canceled due to allegations of plagiarism against the winning design.

 History

-Seal of Curaçao
+Seal of Curaçao (1795–1964)

 Before 1964, the coats of arms of the Netherlands, and later, the Netherlands Antilles were used on Curaçao, as it did not have a coat of arms of its own.
-As an alternative, a modified version of the seal of the Dutch West India Company (WIC) was adopted in 1795 as the seal of Curaçao.
-It featured a sailing ship surrounded by the text: Sigillum Curaçao Societate Indie Occidentalis.
+As an alternative, a modified version of the seal of the Dutch West India Company (GWC) was adopted in 1795 as the seal of Curaçao.
+It featured a sailing ship surrounded by the Latin text: Sigillum Curaçao Societate Indie Occidentalis.

-Coat of arms of Curaçao
+Coat of arms of Curaçao (1964–present)

 The design for the coat of arms of Curaçao was proposed by the High Council of Nobility in 1964, when Curaçao was still an island territory of the Netherlands Antilles.
 It depicts a sailing ship of the WIC and a laraha (bitter orange), as well as the coat of arms of Amsterdam as an inescutcheon.
 The design symbolizes Curaçao's history and connection with the House of Orange-Nassau and the city of Amsterdam.
 The adoption of the coat of arms led to criticism from, among others, the Democratic Party due to its references to the island's colonial period.

-The coat of arms was blazoned as: Party per pale, first argent a sailboat proper in full sail on a sea azure, second argent a laraha vert on a mount in base of the same, overall a inescutcheon gules a pale sable three saltorels argent.
+The coat of arms is blazoned as: Party per pale, first argent a sailboat proper in full sail on a sea azure, second argent a laraha vert on a mount in base of the same, overall an inescutcheon gules a pale sable three saltorels argent.

-Replacement of the coat of arms
+Replacement attempt

-On 23 December 2020, ten years after the dissolution of the Netherlands Antilles, the Rhuggenaath cabinet decided that the coat of arms needed to be replaced by a new design, as this was deemed important for nation-building.
+On 23 December 2020, ten years after the dissolution of the Netherlands Antilles, the Rhuggenaath cabinet decided that the coat of arms needed to be replaced by a new design to promote nation-building.
 On 4 July 2022, a design competition was launched for a new emblem to replace the coat of arms.
 Designs could be submitted from 20 July to 19 August 2022, after which they were evaluated by a committee of experts.
-One of the requirements is that the motto must be in Papiamentu.
+One of the requirements was that the motto had to be in Papiamentu.

-Citizens of the Kingdom of the Netherlands who were born – or who have at least one parent who was born – in Curaçao (or elsewhere in the Netherlands Antilles and registered as a resident of Curaçao before 2010) could submit a design.
-Foreign-born citizens who are naturalized in Curaçao could also enter the competition.
-These rules received some criticism in the media for being discriminative against citizens from the European part of the Kingdom who reside in Curaçao.